Ahmed-0357/QalamReview/docs/user_guide.md

 **1. OpenAI API Key:** This API key enables integration with LLM models like GPT-3 and GPT-4.
 To obtain it, follow the simple steps given [here](https://gptforwork.com/help/gpt-for-docs/setup/create-openai-api-key).
 The key needs to be entered in the provided field.

 **2. Model Selection:** Users can choose between two options - **gpt-3.5** or **gpt-3.5 & gpt-4**. gpt-3.5 is faster and more cost-effective but gpt-3.5 & gpt-4 generates more accurate outputs for complex tasks like outline generation and narrative review writing.

+be aware of pricing here.

 **3. Custom Search API Key (optional):** For utilizing the web search capability to find relevant papers, this API key is essential.
 It can be easily obtained from [here](https://developers.google.com/custom-search/v1/overview#api_key) by following these guidelines.